Plan Your Visit

 Becoming a Junior Ranger gives kids the opportunity to learn about and explore North Carolina's beautiful state parks with their families or scout, school and homeschool groups through self-led educational activities and programs.
 Junior Rangers may also have the opportunity to help park rangers protect the health of the park through short community service projects.

 Kids visiting the park for the day can complete activities in the guide, attend park-led programs, complete small community service projects given by park staff, participate in the EcoExplore program, and hike in the park.
-Doing these activities earns acorns.
-Upon caching 20 acorn points, Junior Rangers can receive the park's unique Junior Ranger patch.
+Doing these activities earns acorns and upon caching 20 acorn points, Junior Rangers can receive the special park patch.

 Pick up a Junior Ranger Activity Guide at the visitor center or print your own from the documents list: